HMJiangGatech/dialogue_ope_data/README.md

 OPE is usually done with experience data, which is the historical conversations between human and dialogue systems.
 The dialogue systems used for collecting experience data are also called behavior models/behavior agents.

 Note that the experience data can be *different* from the *training data*, which usually contains only high-quality human-to-human conversations.
-As the human-to-human conversations does not cover failure modes of dialogue systems, they are not appropriate for OPE.
+As the human-to-human conversations do not cover failure modes of dialogue systems, they are not appropriate for OPE.

 ## What's in this repo?